 Daniel L. Stanco

-Dan Stanco, a partner in Ropes & Gray’s real estate investments & transactions group, focuses his practice on real estate joint ventures, investments and finance for all asset classes.
-Throughout his career, Dan has represented a broad range of clients, including institutional real estate investors, developers, private equity funds, hedge funds, sovereign wealth funds, public and private REITs, and investment and commercial banks in complex U.S. and international real estate transactions.
-Dan has extensive experience in advising clients in capital markets transactions, repurchase facilities, joint ventures, co-investments, distressed acquisitions and restructurings, mortgage and mezzanine financings, hotel management, condominium developments, leasing and portfolio transactions.
+Dan Stanco, partner and global co-head of Ropes & Gray’s real estate investments & transactions group, focuses his practice on real estate joint ventures, investments and finance for all real estate asset classes.
+Throughout his career, Dan has represented a broad range of clients, including public and private REITs, institutional real estate investors, developers, private equity funds, hedge funds, sovereign wealth funds, and investment and commercial banks in complex U.S. and international real estate transactions, advising them on joint ventures, co-investments, distressed acquisitions and restructurings, mortgage and mezzanine financings, intercreditor agreements, hotel management, condominium developments, leasing and portfolio transactions.
+Dan is also one of the leading experts in the repurchase and loan-on-loan market for commercial real estate loans and CMBS, having negotiated over $25 billion of such financings for many of the leading mortgage REITs and real estate debt funds.
+Over his career, Dan has been involved in many of the most notable real estate transactions and projects in New York City, including 432 Park Avenue, the American Copper Buildings, Park Lane Hotel, Pier57, the Watchtower Building, and the Woolworth Building.
+Dan also regularly counsels clients on real estate issues related to the COVID-19 pandemic, particularly with respect to its effect on financings, joint ventures, building operations, construction and leases.
 In addition, Dan is actively involved in multiple charitable initiatives as a member of the board of directors of The Feed Foundation, counsel to a New York City charter school and former advisor to various foundations supported by the United Nations.

-- Representing publicly traded and private real estate investment trusts, as well as various private equity credit funds in negotiating and closing over $25 billion in master repurchase facilities, note-on-note facilities and secured warehouse facilities across from multiple major commercial and investment banks to finance commercial real estate loans secured by real estate in the United States, United Kingdom and throughout Europe, as well as in the individual financing of over 250 such loans under the various facilities.
+- Representing many leading publicly traded mortgage REITs and private real estate debt funds in negotiating and closing over $25 billion in master repurchase facilities, note-on-note facilities and secured warehouse facilities across from multiple major banks and insurance companies to finance commercial real estate loans secured by real estate in the United States, United Kingdom and throughout Europe.

 - Represented an international financial firm in connection with its $415 million investment in the $1.2 billion, 90-story luxury condominium development at 432 Park Avenue, New York, including the creation of multiple onshore and offshore investment vehicles.